MENU

 For more information on competing and to register, click hereRegistration Deadline is January 7, 2025.

-First-Time Attendee Drop-By
+First-Time Attendee Networking

 Saturday, February 15, 5:00 PM–6:00 PM

 Is this your first time attending a Biophysical Society Annual Meeting?
 Wondering what to do first and how to get the most out of your time?
-Drop by the First-Time Attendee event on Saturday evening during the Opening Mixer to learn how to navigate the meeting.
+Drop by this First-Time Attendee Networking event on Saturday evening during the Opening Mixer to learn how to navigate the meeting.
 Society staff and committee members will be on hand to answer your questions about the meeting and help you gain the most from your time at the BPS 2025 Annual Meeting.
 View our guide to learn to navigate the meeting before you go.

 Opening Mixer